Thai-Phan26/Thai-Phan26/README.md

 # 💫 About Me:
 🔬 Aspiring Data Analyst<br>
-📝 Master of Analytics student at RMIT, Melbourne, Australia<be>
+📝 Master of Analytics student at RMIT, Melbourne, Australia<br>
 💼 Currently working on a Homeloan Scorecard project for SAS